mattheweller/cryptoverse/README.md

 This is a simple react app project from [Adrian Hajdin - JavaScript Mastery's React & API course](https://github.com/adrianhajdin/project_cryptoverse)

 I wanted to explore React using Ant Design and data visualization using Chart.js working with APIs via axios.
-This site is a simple ad-and-tracking-free resource to keep an eye on the big movments of the major coins.
+This site is a simple ad-and-tracking-free resource to keep an eye on the big movements of the major coins.

 ## Summary